BenWheatley/DailyPlan/README.md

 # DailyPlan

-Record of what I've been doing each day
+A record of what I've been doing each day.
+Half way between a plan and a diary.
+I might add statistics at some point.

 * [2016](2016.md)
 * [2017](2017.md)